Megidd/TI-Nspire/README.md

 * Math and science simulations.
 * Dynamic, interactive programs.
-* Custom applications that function like TI-Nspire™ built-in app
+* Custom applications that function like TI-Nspire™ built-in app.
 * ...